Okay, you got me...

 Not that he used those, of course, when he appeared in an episode of Hawaii 5-0 as a deranged sniper called "The Hookman."

-His biography, penned by Frederick Nolan came out in 1976, inspired a series of toys from Ideal, hoping to capitalize on the "Bionic Man" TV craze.
+His biography, co-penned by Frederick Nolan came out in 1976, inspired a series of toys from Ideal, hoping to capitalize on the "Bionic Man" craze.
 Billed as "J.J.
-Armes: The Detective with Interchangeable Hands," the figure came with various interchangeable "action" hands,including suction cups for climbing walls, a magnet for hanging onto steel structures, a machete, a pair of false hands for undercover roles, a hook that converts to a pistol and a pair of spring loaded hooks.
-There were also numerous accessories, including a Mobile Investigation Unit with a "Super Hook".
+Armes: The Detective with Interchangeable Hands," the figure came with various interchangeable "action" hands, including suction cups for climbing walls, a magnet for hanging onto steel structures, a machete, a pair of false hands for undercover roles, a hook that converts to a pistol and a pair of spring loaded hooks.
+There were also numerous accessories available, including a Mobile Investigation Unit with a "Super Hook".

 Eventually Hollywood came a-calling.
 A 1993 TV movie was shot and aired, a potential pilot for a series that, alas, was not picked up.

-But they're trying again.
-The latest news, as of January 2005, is that Marvel Comics' honcho Stan Lee, the creator of Spider-Man, the X-Men et al, is developing a superhero based on Armes.
+But they keep trying.
+In January 2005, it was leaked that Marvel Comics' honcho Stan Lee, the creator of Spider-Man, the X-Men et al, was developing a superhero based on Armes.
 Says Lee, "When I first met Jay I was bowled over.
 I couldn't believe that a real live person could have the incredible powers that he possesses"